-When you move your website to another domain or a web page to a new location (permalink in WordPress), it is crucial you create a 301 redirect.
-A redirect allows visitors and search engines to reach the new URL by using the old one.
-This ensures visitors get access to the content they were looking for and prevents broken links on your website.
+When you migrate your website to another domain or a web page to a new location, it is crucial to create a 301 redirect.
+A redirect allows website visitors and search engines to reach the new URL by using the old one.
+That ensures they get access to the desired content and reduces broken links on your website.

 Broken links can be harmful to your website in many ways:

-- Search engines can not crawl this URL anymore.
+- Search engines can not crawl the URL anymore.
 All the link juice you gained on this URL will be lost.

-- If your website has lots of broken links, it can seriously impact your website search rankings.
+- If your website has many broken links, it may harm your website search ranking.

-Redirects will solve all of these issues and help you maintain the backlink strength of your old page and transfer the traffic to the new page.
+Redirects will solve all of these issues and help you maintain the backlink strength of your old page and transfer the traffic to the new one.

 When do we use WordPress redirects?

-- You remove a post or page and you want visitors to visit a new post or page instead.
+- delete a post or page, and you want visitors to visit a new post or page instead, or

-- You change the permalink of a post or page.
+- change the permalink of a post or page.

-Now that you know the why and when of redirects, let’s take a look at how you can actually set up redirects in WordPress.
+Now that you know the why and when of redirects, let’s take a look at how you can actually set them up in WordPress.

 Create redirects with plugins

-This is the easiest approach and one that is recommended for WordPress users that don’t have the technical knowledge needed for web server configuration.
-One of the simplest plugins for managing redirects is the Redirection plugin.
-It will allow you to set up redirects in a matter of minutes and help you keep track of the 404 errors on your WordPress website and fix broken links.
+This is the simplest approach and one that we recommend for WordPress users that lack the technical knowledge required for web server configuration.
+One of the best plugins for managing redirects is the Redirection plugin, which helps you monitor 404 errors on your WordPress website and set up a redirect in a matter of minutes.

-As with any plugin, you need to install and activate it first.
+First, install and activate the Redirection plugin.
 Once activated, visit Tools > Redirection.
-To set up a simple 301 redirect, all you need to do is enter the source URL – the URL of the old page that doesn’t exist anymore, and the target URL – the URL of the new page where you want visitors to be redirected to.
-Hit the Add Redirect button and that’s it!
+To create a 301 redirect, all you need to do is enter the source URL – the URL of the old page that doesn’t exist anymore, and the target URL – the URL of the new page where you want visitors to be redirected to.
+Hit the Add Redirect button, and that’s it!
 Easy peasy!

-If you have many redirects, you can also group them for your convenience.
-For advanced configuration click on the gear icon next to the Add Redirect button.
-A new set of options will appear to change the type of redirect, how it should match the URL and so on.
-However, in 99% of the cases simple setup will suffice.
+For advanced configuration, click on the gear icon next to the Add Redirect button.
+A new set of options will appear to change the type of redirect, how it should match the URL, and so on.
+However, in most cases, a simple setup will be enough.

 Setting Up 301 Redirects in WordPress using .htaccess

-You can also set up redirects by adding code to your .htaccess file which is a web server configuration file.
-However, this method is only recommended for those who are comfortable with a little bit of coding as messing with the .htaccess file can break your WordPress website.
+You can also create redirects by adding code to your .htaccess file, a web server configuration file.
+However, this method is only recommended for those who have some coding experience, as messing with the .htaccess file can break your WordPress website.

 Important note!
-Before you do any changes to your .htaccess file, it is very important you back it up first.
-You can download it to your local computer, so if something goes wrong you can override the broken .htaccess file with the old version to restore your website.
+Before you do any changes to your .htaccess file, you should back it up first.
+Just download the original version of the file to your computer, so you can quickly override the broken .htaccess file with the old one if something goes wrong.

 So if you’re happy to do a little bit of coding here is what you need to do:

-- The .htaccess file can be found in the root directory of your WordPress installation.
+- You will usually find the .htaccess file in the root directory of your WordPress installation.
 Edit it by using a simple editor like Notepad or directly in the file manager of your web hosting control panel.